Wondering where to eat in Melbourne when you visit? No offence to the rest of the world, but Melbourne has THE best food scene.

 $$$$ – $50+ per person

 This pricing guide is based on the price of a main meal, no drinks included (or dessert or an entrée).
-It’s based on enough food to fill your stomach for a dinner out (so, for example, if a tapas bar is listed here, it’s not the price of one tapas dish, rather the number of tapas dishes required to fill your tummy).
-So, take that guide and then add some extra for beverages and extra dishes.
+It’s based on enough food to fill your stomach for a dinner out (so, for example, if a tapas bar is listed here, it’s not the price of one tapas dish, but rather the number of tapas dishes required to fill your tummy).

 Prices (all in Aussie dollars) may have changed since I updated this guide, so use it as just that – a guide.